I have both upper and lower overloads on my truck. Which StableLoad should I go with and is one recommended over the other?

 I have airbags on my truck already.
 Do I really need StableLoads?

-Answer: StableLoads and airbag overloads are two different things.
-Airbags are designed for leveling and not designed for the overall stability of the vehicle.
+StableLoads and airbag overloads are two different things.
+Airbags are designed for Leveling and not designed for the overall stability of the vehicle.
 The downside to airbag overloads is that they accomplish all this by lifting the weight off the factory-engineered suspension.
 Your vehicle engineers designed the weight to be carried over the progressive 4' rear leaf springs.
-On any heavy towing or hauling set up, to level the vehicle with airbags you have to take a majority of the weight off of the factory suspension and are now carrying that weight on an area roughly equivalent to the size of a two footballs.
+On any heavy towing or hauling set up, to level the vehicle with airbags means you have to take a majority of the weight off of the factory suspension and are now carrying that weight on an area roughly equivalent to the size of a two footballs.
 Airbags mount directly over the axle and also mount to the frame, effectively bypassing the suspension.
 This is why you can actually experience a considerable increase in unsafe handling such as sway, porpoising (bucking) and body roll even though the vehicle is now closer to level with the airbag overloads engaged.

 Will using the StableLoad damage my suspension or truck?

-Answer: Not at all.
-Your vehicle's suspension has undergone a multitude of tests by factory engineers to ensure many years of reliability and usability.
+Not at all.
+Your vehicles suspension has undergone a multitude of tests by factory engineers to ensure many years of reliability and usability.
 Our StableLoad essentially engages the overload sooner to activate the overload even under smaller weight loads which allows the chassis frame to remain nearly level and provides better steering alignment and offers far greater safety and superior handling when loaded.

 I have a 4,000 lb. heavy load in my vehicle.
 Will adding the StableLoad allow me to carry more weight?
 Will this increase my weight capacity?